works until test it!

 A Technical Note

-Until this conversion process is complete, HSe4Metrics intends to delay any fundraising efforts aimed at retaining a lobbyist or professional presentation team.
+Until this conversion process is complete, HSe4Metrics intends to delay any public fundraising efforts aimed at retaining a lobbyist or professional presentation team.

 Are YOU motivated to act?

-But there is something you can do right now to help identify a national sponsor for the HSe4Metrics platform.
+No donations are being accepted, but there is something you can do right now to help identify a national sponsor for the HSe4Metrics platform.

 If a sponsor is not secured through volunteer outreach or through HSe4Metrics’ direct engagement with major corporations and federal agencies, only then would a limited fundraising campaign be considered.